What is Integrative Medicine and Health?

-Integrative Medicine combines modern medicine with established practices from around the world.
-By joining modern medicine with proven practices from other healing traditions, integrative practitioners are better able to relieve suffering, reduce stress, and maintain the well-being of their patients.
+Integrative medicine combines modern medicine with established approaches from around the world.
+By joining modern medicine with proven practices from other healing traditions, integrative practitioners are better able to relieve suffering, reduce stress, maintain the well-being, and enhance the resilience of their patients.

 Although the culture of biomedicine is predominant in the U.S., it coexists with many other healing traditions.
 Many of these approaches have their roots in non-Western cultures.
 Others have developed within the West, but outside what is considered conventional medical practice.

 Various terms have been used to describe the broad range of healing approaches that are not widely taught in medical schools, generally available in hospitals or routinely reimbursed by medical insurance.

 Complementary and alternative medicine (CAM) is the name chosen by the National Institutes of Health.
 CAM is defined as the “broad range of healing philosophies, approaches, and therapies that mainstream Western (conventional) medicine does not commonly use, accept, study, understand, or make available.”
 CAM therapies may be used alone, as an alternative to conventional therapies, or in addition to conventional, mainstream medicine to treat conditions and promote well-being.

 Integrative medicine is a new term that emphasizes the combination of both conventional and alternative approaches to address the biological, psychological, social and spiritual aspects of health and illness.
 It emphasizes respect for the human capacity for healing, the importance of the relationship between the practitioner and the patient, a collaborative approach to patient care among practitioners, and the practice of conventional, complementary, and alternative health care that is evidence-based.

 According to the 2012 National Health Interview Survey:

 - In 2012, 33.2% of U.S. adults used complementary health approaches.
 This is similar to the percentages in 2007 (35.5%) and 2002 (32.3%).